Scharnhorst-class battleship: Armament

-Both Scharnhorst and Gneisenau were equipped with two sets of Seetakt radar.
-One was mounted on the forward gun director, which was located on top of the bridge.
-The second radar set was emplaced on the rear main battery gun director.
+In October 1939 both Scharnhorst and Gneisenau were equipped with a Seetakt radar mounted on the foretop rangefinder.
+A second radar set was emplaced on the rear rangefinder in 1942 whilst the ships were in Brest.
 The Seetakt sets operated at 368 megacycles (MHz.), initially at 14 kW.
 The sets were later upgraded to operate at 100 kW, on the 80 cm wavelength (375 MHz.).
+In March 1941, two triple 53.3 cm deck-mounted torpedo tubes were taken from the light cruisers Nürnberg and Leipzig each and installed on the Scharnhorst and Gneisenau respectively, with storage for 18 G7a torpedoes.